 Frequent Asked Questions

 Party wall matters can seem very complex and daunting, so there are no stupid questions.
-To save any confusion, we’ve put together these Frequently Asked Questions to help you navigate your situation and when you need the help of a professional, Adkins Consultants is on hand wifweth free party wall advice on 01622 236500 or 02038 051078.
+To save any confusion, we’ve put together these frequently asked questions to help you navigate your situation and when you need the help of a professional, Adkins Consultants is on hand with free party wall advice on 01622 236500 or 02038 051078.

 1. What is a party wall?

 In simple terms a ‘party wall’ separates the land of two (or more) owners.

 The wall typically strides both owners land (Type A) or it can sit wholly on one owner’s land but be used by both owners (TYPE B).
 For example, one neighbour has a building structure that leans against a wall that is owned by the other neighbour, or between two gardens in masonry (known as a party fence wall).